Pacificus: Poet Laureate

-In a preface to a book by Cardinal Cantalamessa about St. Francis, Pope Francis wrote, "When Brother Pacificus, then known as William of Lisciano, met St. Francis, 'he saw the splendor of his holiness and through him saw the beauty of God's face.
-That which he always sought, he finally found and found thanks to a holy man.'"
+In a preface to a book by Cardinal Cantalamessa about St. Francis, Pope Francis wrote, "When Brother Pacificus, then known as William of Lisciano, met St. Francis, he saw the splendor of his holiness and through him saw the beauty of God's face.
+That which he always sought, he finally found and found thanks to a holy man."
 William asked to be received into the new order.
-St. Francis gladly complied, giving him the name of Pacificus.
-In the Speculum perfectionis, attributed to Brother Leo, Pacificus is said to have experienced a vision at San Pietro in Bovara of Francis in heaven.
+St. Francis gladly complied, giving him the name of "Pacificus".

 Introduced Friars Minor into France

 Francis summoned Brother Pacificus and sent him, with other friars, throughout the world, preaching the praises of God.
 In 1217 he was sent to France, where he is said to have become the founder, and first provincial, of the Friars Minor.
+In the Speculum perfectionis, attributed to Brother Leo, Pacificus is said to have experienced a vision at San Pietro in Bovara of Francis in heaven.